The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 And then we looked at the native ways in which to achieve such integration.
 Of course, there are challenges there, but we addressed them by exploring a third-party integration solution called Exalate.

-And then we saw a step-by-step approach to our integration by seeing how it can be set up using Exalate.
+Then, we saw a step-by-step approach to our integration, which was to see how it can be set up using Exalate.

-All said and done, Salesforce integrations can prove to be an effective decision for your business and we saw just that in our blog post.
+All said and done, Salesforce integrations can prove to be an effective decision for your business, and we saw that in our blog post.

 Frequently Asked Questions